ldijkman/Anet-A8-Plus-3D-Printer/README.md

 github renders the stt a bit stange to lock the z=axis bar instead of the ringlock

-belt block instead of zip ties or is it tys teis i dont know
+belt block instead of zip ties or is it tys teis i dont know no ty-raps

 cableclip not my design sorry = dont know who but handy for flat ribbon cable